charithmadhuranga/edgeca/README.md

 3. EdgeCA can connect to the [Venafi vCert](https://github.com/Venafi/vcert) TPP backend to get an issuing certificate, which is then used to generate certificates locally.
 4. It is also possible to disable completely all local certificate signing and have EdgeCA pass all signing requests directly on to the Venafi back-end.

+Other features include SoftHSM support.

 EdgeCA is a flexible open source solution, written in Go, and licenced with the Apache 2.0 Licence

-For more information see the [EdgeCA Wiki pages](https://github.com/edgesec-org/edgeca/wiki).
+For more information see the [EdgeCA Wiki pages](https://github.com/edgesec-org/edgeca/wiki) or watch the [EdgeCA Youtube playlist](https://youtube.com/playlist?list=PLrqtHqvSQXHSBCaIUjNQQhg9fN0pk5AYp)

 The easiest way to install the application is to use [snaps](./snap)